hanernlee/WDI-PROJECT-1-Bit-Tac-Toe/README.md

 Overall, the project was an awesome experience and I would do it again in a heartbeat with cleaner code the next time.
 Special thanks to [DT](https://github.com/epoch), [Matt](https://github.com/mattswann), [Hugh](https://github.com/hughfm) and the iterm8s class for all the assistance and guidance!

-Image Source: I do not own any of the gifs used
+*I do not own any of the gifs used*
 ***
 ###Links